-Next, OTU counts were aggregated at the Phylum level.
-In total, 22 phyla were identified, top 10 of which accounted for >99.96% of all the hits.
-Since deeper sequencing could increase the chances of identifying rare organisms (Supplemental Figure 3), and the samples varied quite greatly by sequencing depth (Supplemental Figure 1), rare phyla were excluded from downstream analysis.
-Data from the three experiments was combined for the analysis; however, each group of samples was visualized separately to highlight the differences between experimental conditions (Figure 4).
+Phylum level PCA analysis was conducted on aggregated OTU counts.
+Out of 22 phyla that were identified, top 10 accounted for >99.96% of all the hits.
+Since deeper sequencing could increase the chances of identifying uncommon taxonomic units (Supplemental Figure 3) and the samples varied significantly by sequencing depth (Supplemental Figure 1), rare phyla were excluded from downstream analysis.
+Data from the three experiments was combined for this analysis; however, each group of samples was visualized separately to highlight the differences between experimental conditions (Figure 4).
 The PCA suggested relatively high inter-experiment variability, specifically, the relatively lower abundance of Bacteroidetes, and the relatively higher abundance of Verrucomicrobia in Exp03 as compared to Exp01 and Exp02.
 Relative abundances of Firmicutes and Actinobacteria were higher in the WT DSS-treated mice in Exp03 compared to all the other groups, while Epsilonbacteraeota were more abundant in all Nrf2 KO and WT control (no-DSS+AIN93M) groups compared to the rest.
 DSS+PEITC samples grouped between the negative (no-DSS+AIN93M) and the positive (DSS+AIN93M) controls, suggesting the potential protective effect of PEITC on microbiome of DSS-challenged mice.

-The top 10 most abundant phyla were used in the next step of PCA analysis.
-The results showed a strong effect of diet on the microbial composition.
+To remove any potential confounding effect of experiments, Exp03 data was analyzed separately (Figure 5).
+The results showed a strong effect of DSS challenge and diet on microbiome composition at phylum level in WT mice.
 Specifically, relative abundance of Firmicutes and Verrucomicrobia increased, while relative abundance of Proteobacteria, Deferribacteres and Epsilonbacteraeota decreased in all the WT DSS-treated groups as compared to the control diet groups (no-DSS+AIN93M).
-Exp03 data was reanalyzed separately to remove a potential study effect in examining the effect of Nrf2 KO (Figure 5).

 In total, 31 classes of bacteria were identified across the three experiments.
 The top 17 classes accounted for more than 99.99% of the total hits.
 PCA showed strong negative correlation of Nrf2 KO with Bacilli class (phylum (p.)
-Firmicutes) that was consistent in all three experiments (Figure 6).
-Separately, Exp03 data was reanalyzed, with 18 classes being identified in the samples out of which 16 classes contained almost all the hits and were used in the analysis.
-Figure 7 biplot shows clear separation by genotype.
+Firmicutes) that was observed in all three experiments (Figure 6).
+Separately, Exp03 data was reanalyzed, with 18 classes being identified in the samples out of which 16 classes contained almost all the hits and were used in the analysis. shows The samples were visibly separated by genotype (Figure 7).
 The relative abundance of Clostridia (p.
 Firmicutes) was higher while Betaproteobacteria, Deltaproteobacteria (p.
 Proteobacteria), and Epsilonproteobacteria, as well as Brachyspirae (p.
 Spirochaetes), Campylobacteria (p.
 Epsilonbacteraeota), and Deferribacteres (p.
 Deferribacteres) were lower in all three DSS-treated groups.
 Gammaproteobacteria (p.
 Proteobacteria) and Verrucomicrobiae (p.
 Verrucomicrobia) had higher relative abundance in the DSS+AIN93M and DSS+Cranberry groups.

 3.4 Firmicutes/Bacteroidetes ratio